afpo/hello_word/ReadMe.txt

 It now includes steps for GitHub

-I do clone and have origin and upstream for fetch and push
+I do clone1 and have origin and upstream for fetch and push